brianmtreese/briantree.se/_posts/2025/02/2025-02-27-theming-angular-components.md

   - "host context"
 ---

-<p class="intro"><span class="dropcap">T</span>oday, we’re diving deep into theming Angular components.
-We’ll harness the power of the CSS <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/:host">:host</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/:host-context">:host-context</a> selectors, along with <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties">CSS custom properties</a>.
-I’ll show you how to create different layout and color styles for a <a href="https://stackblitz.com/edit/stackblitz-starters-ege6alvy?file=src%2Fcard%2Fcard.component.ts">custom card component</a> and discuss the benefits and drawbacks of each approach.</p>
+<p class="intro"><span class="dropcap">C</span>omponent theming in Angular requires understanding how styles cascade and how to adapt components to different contexts.
+This tutorial demonstrates multiple theming strategies using CSS <code>:host</code> and <code>:host-context</code> selectors, along with CSS custom properties.
+You'll learn how to create flexible components that adapt their appearance based on where they're used, whether in a sidebar, main content area, or different color schemes.
+Each approach has trade-offs that we'll explore in detail.</p>

 {% include youtube-embed.html %}